kalbasit/watch_tower/README.md

 # Credits

-This projects is heavily inspired by [timetap](https://github.com/elia/timetap) created by [Elia Schito](https://github.com/elia), it also uses a number of open source projects including but not limited to:
+This project is heavily inspired by [timetap](https://github.com/elia/timetap) created by [Elia Schito](https://github.com/elia), it also uses a number of open source projects including, but not limited to:

 - [rb-appscript](http://appscript.sourceforge.net/)
 - [activesupport](https://github.com/rails/rails)